apostrophecms-legacy/apostrophe-snippets/README.md

 ### Adding New Properties To Your Snippets

+*As of 7/11/13, there is a much easier way to do this.* Snippets now support a simple JSON format for creating a schema of fields.
+Both the browser side and the server side understand this, so all you have to do is add them to the dialogs as described below and set up the schema.
+You can still do it the hard way, however, if you need custom behavior.

+Here is a super-simple example of a project-level subclass of the people module (itself a subclass of snippets) that adds new fields painlessly.
+In addition to `string` and `boolean` shown here, you can use the types `area`, `singleton`, `choice` and `integer`:

+    var _ = require('underscore');
+    var people = require('apostrophe-people');

+    module.exports = myPeople;

+    function myPeople(options, callback) {
+      return new myPeople.MyPeople(options, callback);
+    }

+    myPeople.MyPeople = function(options, callback) {
+      var self = this;

+      options.modules = (options.modules || []).concat([ { dir: __dirname, name: 'myPeople' } ]);

+      // Extend people with custom fields.
+This is all you have to do as long as
+      // you don't have special UI or sanitization needs for your fields.

+      options.extraFields = [
+        {
+          name: 'workPhone',
+          type: 'string'
+        },
+        {
+          name: 'workFax',
+          type: 'string'
+        },
+        {
+          name: 'department',
+          type: 'string'
+        },
+        {
+          name: 'isRetired',
+          type: 'boolean'
+        },
+        {
+          name: 'isGraduate',
+          type: 'boolean'
+        },
+        {
+          name: 'classOf',
+          type: 'string'
+        },
+        {
+          name: 'location',
+          type: 'string'
+        }
+      ];

+      people.People.call(this, options, null);

+      if (callback) {
+        process.nextTick(function() { return callback(null); });
+      }
+    };

+There is also an `alterFields` option available.
+This must be a function which receives the fields array as its argument and modifies it.
+Use this when you need to change fields already configured for you.

+*TODO: document schemas in much more detail.*

 Blog posts have a property that regular snippets don't: a publication date.
 A blog post should not appear before its publication date.
 To implement that, we need to address several things:

 1. Editing that property, as part of the `new.html` and `edit.html` dialogs.